General Information for Composition Faculty Members

 Brian is a research librarian who gives wonderful presentations about databases, library use, and so forth.
 He tailors his talk to the topic your class is writing about and is amazingly helpful.

-Lynn coordinates our networked classroom and purchasing and placement of individual computers.
-If you are having software trouble, don’t call her, but call the help line (x4-3282).
+If you are having software trouble call the ITS help line (x4-3282).

-We keep copies of all syllabi in a file in the office; please hand yours to Lynn within the first week or two of the semester.
+We keep copies of all syllabi in a file in the office; please hand yours within the first week or two of the semester.